ryan-powers-va/myRepo/ratings-initiative-brief.md

     - Upstream/Downstream API/Data availability and reliability
     - Site performance impacts (see [Google Lighthouse](https://developers.google.com/web/tools/lighthouse), [WebPageTest](https://www.webpagetest.org/), #-daily-lighthouse-scan)

-- **Organizational Viability Risks/Constraints**: Will there be a positive organizational impact?:
+- **Organizational Viability Risks/Constraints**:
+- Will there be a positive organizational impact?:
   - Yes, usability testing indicates that Veterans are interested in expansion of Chatbot features.
   - Yes, examination of chatbot transcripts indicates Veterans are looking for ratings information.
   - Yes, VA Chatbot is already consistent with other channels at the VA.

 ### What're you building
 > *What's in scope for you to build with this initiative?
 (Describe key features/flows)
-#### MVP 1
+#### MVP
 - Authentication of veteran
 - Viewing combined and individual disability ratings (associated condition, service connected, effective date)
-- Response to user if no disability rating associated with profile

-#### MVP 2
-- Authentication of veteran
-- Viewing combined and individual disability ratings (associated condition, service connected, effective date)
-- Response to user with no disability rating, route to claims status (or other similarly relevant feature - pending usability testing outcome)
+- Response to user with no disability rating, route to claims status

 > *What have you explicitly decided to **not** include and why?*
 - Not including associated decision letter next to ratings - future iteration, requires more discovery.